sgchun/nps/README.md

    **The details will depend on specific system configurations.**

-## Running NPS

-### Test datsets
+## NPS Test datsets
 We provide two sets of simulated test cases.
 They are provided separately from the software distribution and can be downloaded from Sunyaev Lab FTP server (ftp://genetics.bwh.harvard.edu/download/schun/).
-Test set #1 is relatively small and can be easily run on desktop computer whereas test set #2 is more realistic dataset but requires serious computational resource to run.
+Test set #1 is relatively small and can be easily run on desktop computer whereas test set #2 is a more realistic dataset but requires serious computational resource to run NPS.

 Test set | Total # of simulated SNPs | # of simulated causal SNPs | NPS disk space requirement | NPS run time
 --- | --- | --- | --- | ---
 #1 | 100,449 | 522 (0.5%) | XX GB | < 30 mins*
 #2 | 5,012,500 | 5,008 (0.1%) | 1 TB | 3-6 hours**

-* On desktop computer, without parallelization
+[*] On desktop computer, without parallelization
-** On computer clusters, parallelizing up to 88 CPUs, with linear algebra acceleration.
+[**] On computer clusters, parallelizing up to 88 CPUs, with linear algebra acceleration.

 Download the test dataset and unpacked it as below.
 See [File Formats](https://github.com/sgchun/nps/blob/master/FileFormats.md) for the description on the input file formats.
 ```bash